Radiohead: Studio Innovators Behind OK Computer, Kid A & In Rainbows Recording Breakthroughs

 - Q Awards for Best Album (1996)

-“The Bends” marked a significant leap forward for Radiohead.
+“The Bends” is where Radiohead stopped sounding like a band finding its footing.
 Recorded from February to November 1994 at RAK Studios and Abbey Road Studios in London, the album was produced by John Leckie, known for his work with The Stone Roses and XTC.

 The recording process was more complex than their debut, utilizing a mix of analog (Studer A800) and early digital recording (Sony PCM-3348) techniques, along with a Neve VR console.
 The band experimented with more layered guitar work and increased use of effects and atmospherics, particularly evident in tracks like “Street Spirit (Fade Out)” and “Fake Plastic Trees.”